-For the most part, I’m sure it’s not that you don’t want to go have fun with your friends, mingle at events, or give your service freely…of course it would be great to do all that!
-It just comes down to priorities, goals and making sure your actions are lining up with what you want to achieve in your life and business.
+For the most part, I’m sure it’s not that you don’t want to go have fun with your friends, mingle at events, or give your service freely…of course, it would be great to do all that!
+It just comes down to priorities, goals, and making sure your actions are lining up with what you want to achieve in your life and business.
 Remember why it’s important to set those boundaries and what it would mean if you kept saying yes when you don’t really mean it.
 A failed business?
 Failed health?
 A failed relationship?
 Whatever it is, you’re protecting your time around it for a good reason.
-Take a 10 minutes to write down what your boundaries are and why it's important for you to maintain them.
+Take 10 minutes to write down what your boundaries are and why it's important for you to maintain them.
 Trust yourself to decide what's right for you.

 4. Offer an Alternative

 Have you ever had someone ask to get your service free?
 Before you straight up say no, sometimes offering a fair alternative ends up being better for both parties involved.
-For example, when you know you’ve reached your limit for giving out “freebies” but then you have someone requesting that you do another free 20 minute meeting with them, a fair alternative could be to thank them for reaching out, share the benefits of fully working with you and offer a link to book/purchase one of your services instead.
-This way they will be getting far more value than a quick talk, and at the same time it shows a mutual respect for each others time and businesses.
+For example, when you know you’ve reached your limit for giving out “freebies” but then you have someone requesting that you do another free 20-minute meeting with them, a fair alternative could be to thank them for reaching out, share the benefits of fully working with you and offer a link to book/purchase one of your services instead.
+This way they will be getting far more value than a quick talk, and at the same time, it shows mutual respect for each other's time and businesses.
 You might feel that guilt creep in at first, for not just saying yes to doing it for free, (it’s only 20 minutes right?) but when you start getting these requests multiple times a day from multiple different people, you'll quickly find that it's simply not sustainable or honouring of your value.
-What happens is that 20 minutes per person, gets scattered across a whole day, and ends up taking away from the available time and energy you have for paying, fully committed customers.
+What happens is that 20 minutes per person, get scattered across a whole day, and ends up taking away from the available time and energy you have for paying, fully committed customers.

 This isn’t to say that giving out a free service isn’t beneficial or welcomed, it certainly can be!
 It can lead to great relationships, connections, and sales.
 This is why I happily offer one free call to every person who fills out my Assessment Form.
 And whether a financial investment is made or not, it's something I still feel good about offering to anyone who is curious or interested in potentially working together.
 This point is more specifically about setting practical limits as a business owner and making sure your value, energy, and time is being treated respectfully.